What is Dry Ice?

 We are all familiar with the solid-liquid-gas behavior of water.
 We know that at sea level, water freezes at 32 degrees F (0 degrees C) and boils at 212 degrees F (100 degrees C).
 Water behaves differently as you change the pressure, however.
 As you lower the pressure, the boiling point falls.
 If you lower the pressure enough, water will boil at room temperature.
 If you plot out the solid-liquid-gas behavior of a substance like water on a graph showing both temperature and pressure, you create what's called a phase diagram for the substance.
 The phase diagram shows the temperatures and pressures at which a substance changes between solid, liquid and gas.

 To make dry ice, you start with a high-pressure container full of liquid carbon dioxide.
 When you release the liquid carbon dioxide from the tank, the expansion of the liquid and the high-speed evaporation of carbon dioxide gas cools the remainder of the liquid down to the freezing point, where it turns directly into a solid.
-If you have ever seen a carbon-dioxide fire extinguisher in action, you have seen this carbon-dioxide snow form in the nozzle.
-You compress the carbon-dioxide snow to create a block of dry ice.
+If you have ever seen a carbon dioxide fire extinguisher in action, you have seen this carbon dioxide snow form in the nozzle.
+You compress the carbon dioxide snow to create a block of dry ice.
+Dry ice sublimates at temperatures higher than −109.2 °F so you will need to use it quick or store it at temperatures lower than -109.2 °F as unlike regular ice it turns into a gas rather than a liquid.